STAT545-UBC-hw-2018-19/hw01-malvikamitra1/README.md

-This Repository consists of:
+# This Repository consists of:

-A brief introduction about me
+A brief introduction about me.

-A R markdown exploration
+A R markdown exploration.

-# *All About Meee*
+## *All About Meee*

 **Hey there** :wave: